 #40: Kind Hearts and Coronets

 General Opinion: A good plot hindered by poor direction and a humourless script.

 But despite that, the film does have it’s good points.
-It does well to portray the snobbishness of the Edwardian uper classes and how ignorant they are of everyday folk… and the transformation of Louis into one of them the closer he comes to his goal is done with subtlety and care… although the Character is rather unlikeable to begin with… which never bodes well.
-If he had been played with more sympathy and as something of an anti hero he would serve the film better… as such, he doesn’t.
-The two women involved in the sub plot are rather forgetable… acting like they’re in some sort of melodrama and not a comedy… Meanwhile every last one of the Chalfont’s are played superbly by Alec Guiness… although he never really gets enough time as a single charcter to shine through thanks to the weighty sub plot which leaves less time for the murders.
+It does well to portray the snobbishness of the Edwardian uper classes and how ignorant they are of everyday folk, and the transformation of Louis into one of them the closer he comes to his goal is done with subtlety and care, although the character is rather unlikeable to begin with, which never bodes well.
+If he had been played with more sympathy and as something of an anti hero he would serve the film better.
+As such, he doesn’t.
+The two women involved in the sub plot are rather forgettable, acting like they’re in some sort of melodrama and not a comedy… Meanwhile every last one of the Chalfont’s are played superbly by Alec Guinness, although he never really gets enough time as a single character to shine through thanks to the weighty sub-plot, which leaves less time for the murders.

 So in short, this is a massive let down and a waste of enourmous potential in a film.